Twilight Zone Tower of Terror Ultimate Guide – Disney’s Hollywood Studios

 Restrooms are located to the right as you stand facing the Tower at the end of Sunset Boulevard.

 There is Joffrey’s coffee/snack cart just outside of the exit from the Tower of Terror.
 You can find the menu HERE.

 The Tower Shops, featuring Tower of Terror-specific merchandise, are located at the exit of this attraction.
-There is also a photograph taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.
+There is also a photograph/video taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.

 Engineers are able to reprogram new drop sequences in the ride due to the advanced technology it employs.
 Riders are currently launched to the top of the tower at breathtaking speed, then dropped faster-than-free-fall to the bottom again and again.